Visit a giant tortoise breeding project and observe both baby and adult specimens

 A short panga ride will take you to the Gardner and Osborn Islets, which are superb locations for snorkeling with young sea lions and a variety of colourful tropical fish and corals.

-Floreana - Cormorant Point / Champion islet/ Post Office Bay / The Baroness’ Lookout
+Floreana Island - Cormorant Point / Champion islet/ Post Office Bay / The Baroness’ Lookout

 AM: Floreana - Cormorant Point / Champion islet